cvondrick/ihog/README.md

 visualization is a drop-in replacement for more standard visualizations, and should work with existing code bases.

-Other visualizations are available.
-For example, the de-facto HOG has signed components, unsigned components, as well as texture components. 'dissectHOG()' visualizes each of these components invidually:
+The de-facto HOG has signed components, unsigned components, as well as texture components. 'dissectHOG()' visualizes each of these components invidually:

     >> dissectHOG(feat);